Create a website SO professional your friends will think you dropped 1k on a fancy web designer.

-Why you’ll love this free, step 1 to step done, how to make a website guide.
+You’ll love this free, step 1 to step done, how to make a website guide.
+It covers basically everything you as a beginner need to know about creating a website and then some.

 - STEP 1: You’re going to register a domain name